-You will need to obtain a certificate of registration of a stillbirth from your local registrar.
-At the same time as getting this you’ll also be given a form to permit burial or cremation, which you can then pass on the funeral director or hospital, depending on who is making arrangements for you.
+You will need to get a certificate of registration of a stillbirth from your local registrar.
+At the same time as getting this, you’ll also be given a form to permit burial or cremation, which you can then pass on the funeral director or hospital, depending on who is making arrangements for you.

 The hospital or funeral director can help you with this and any other forms.
 If you are organising a separate funeral, the cemetery or crematorium staff will need the same form.

-'You never think you will bury your own child especially one you haven’t got to know, one you barely got to hold.
-Walking through the cemetery holding my little boy’s hand and following my husband who was holding Heidi’s coffin will be a feeling that will never leave me.'
-Rachel, who lost her daughter Heidi at 29 weeks (Read Rachel’s story here)
+"You never think you will bury your own child especially one you haven’t got to know, one you barely got to hold.
+Walking through the cemetery holding my little boy’s hand and following my husband who was holding Heidi’s coffin will be a feeling that will never leave me."

 Taking your baby home before the funeral

-'Our friend is an undertaker.
+"Our friend is an undertaker.
 He took Owen away to the morgue and then brought him home to us in a coffin.
 We didn’t look at Owen again but he stayed at home with us until the funeral.
-His nursery was all ready for him so it felt natural to keep him there, in a coffin in his cot, for the following three days.'
-Keith, who lost his son Owen at 38 weeks (Read Keith’s story here)
+His nursery was all ready for him so it felt natural to keep him there, in a coffin in his cot, for the following three days."

 Hospital funeral – burial

-You may not have the choice of burial if you choose the hospital funeral.
-Check with your hospital.
+You may not have the choice of burial if you choose to have a hospital funeral.
+Check with your hospital what they can offer.

-If there is a burial option available it may be in a shared grave with other babies.
+- Shared grave: If there is a burial option available, it may be in a shared grave with other babies.
 Some parents are comforted by the thought that their baby is not alone, others prefer not to take this option.
 If your baby is in a shared grave you will not have the option of a headstone, but you may be able to put a plaque in another part of the cemetery.
 Your baby will go in the shared grave in their own coffin.